kubecost/docs/troubleshooting/http-troubleshooting.md

 ### Test command

-> **Note**: The following test command can be used for troubleshooting both 499 and 504 errors.
+The following test command can be used for troubleshooting both 499 and 504 errors.

-* If running the following command fails or hangs when the pod is ready, the error is likely due to intermittent DNS:
+* reIf running the following command fails or hangs when the pod is ready, the error is likely due to intermittent DNS:
   * `kubectl exec -i -t -n kubecost kubecost-cost-analyzer-55c45d9d95-8m2sq -c cost-analyzer-frontend -- curl kubecost-cost-analyzer.kubecost:9090/model/clusterInfo`

 ## HTTP 504 Gateway timeout